matter-labs/zksync-contract-templates/templates/101/eravm/README.md

 - `/contracts`: Contains solidity smart contracts.
 - `/deploy`: Scripts for contract deployment and interaction.
 - `/test`: Test files.
-- `hardhat.config.ts`: Configuration settings, the default network is set to "inMemoryNode".
+- `hardhat.config.ts`: Configuration settings, the default network is set to "anvilZKsync".

 ## How to Use